SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 It sounds like quackery but one to three 30-minute sessions per week is the only time investment necessary to get the cardiovascular, muscular and bone strengthening benefits that the best exercise provides.

-For an elaboration on this see chapter 5 in [_Body by Science_](https://www.amazon.com/Body-Science-Research-Program-Results-ebook/dp/B001NLL38S/) by physician Doug McGuff and John Little.
+For an elaboration on this see chapter 5 in <a href="https://www.amazon.com/Body-Science-Research-Program-Results-ebook/dp/B001NLL38S/" target="blank">Body by Science</a> by physician Doug McGuff and John Little.

 ![body by science](/img/body-by-science.png "body by science")

-For more information, watch this video, [Strength Training for Health and Longevity](https://www.youtube.com/watch?time_continue=12&v=jeFdYy815pQ) by features [Dr. McGuff](http://www.drmcguff.com/).
+For more information, watch this video, <a href="https://www.youtube.com/watch?time_continue=12&v=jeFdYy815pQ" target="blank">"Strength Training for Health and Longevity"</a> which features <a href="http://www.drmcguff.com/" target="blank">Doug McGuff, ,MD.

-I also recommend this video by Dr. McGuff, on [The Benefits of Exercise for the Over-40s.](https://www.youtube.com/watch?v=-tn77ntM5sc)
+I also recommend this video by McGuff on <a href="https://www.youtube.com/watch?v=-tn77ntM5sc" target="blank">"The Benefits of Exercise for the Over-40s."</a>

 ## High Intensity Training